FNNDSC/pfstate/README.rst

 In some ways, this can be thought of a cleaner way to avoid using a global variable.

 Consult the source code for full detail.
 However, as a simple overview, the recommended method of using this module is to define a subclass containing the state-specific information in a dictionary, and then to initialize the class.

+Note, it is vitally important that this derived class check the initialization of the base object data so as to not re-initialize an already stateful object and hence lose any additional state information.

 .. code-block:: python